oxctl/sub-account-browse/README.md

 Canvas has a GraphQL endpoint and in theory it would have been very useful for this tool (it supports accounts and courses) however it doesn't allow us to find out the count of courses in a sub-account (we would have to load them all).
 There's also no way to load the SIS ID on the account (although we're not using this at the moment.)

-For easy setup, we've included all of our build presets.
-This includes configurations for webpack, babel, eslint, etc, and allows you to start developing immediately.

-To get started, you can import and compose existing components from our library.
-We've included a few commonly used ones already to render the landing page.